Thakhinsoelin/scontrol/README.md

 Ensure the following tools are installed on your system:

-- C++17 compliant compiler (e.g., MSVC, GCC, or Clang)
+- C++23 compliant compiler (e.g., MSVC, GCC, or Clang)
 - CMake (version 3.10 or higher)
-- OpenGL development libraries
+- OpenGL development libraries(don't require on windows)

 ---